 While I wasn’t a free, childless fellow from the 1950s, something of Hughes’ words went in deep, early on.
 I adapted it to my own, different circumstances.
 Around the care of small children, tests and treatments, my return to work, domestic duties: what if I gave myself permission to write nothing but bad nonsense for 3 years?

 And so I did.
-What I now call the Wild Patience diaries are close to a quarter million words written for no audience between the start of 2013 and the end of 2015.
+What I now call the Wild Patience diaries are close to a half million words written for no audience in that time.